teambit/docs/docs/tutorials/bit-react-tutorial.md

 In few seconds you will see the component rendered in the playground.
 You can view an example [here](https://bit.dev/bit/react-tutorial/product-list).

 On the component's page, you can also see the different commands available, to install this component using yarn or npm.
-You can copy the npm command, we are going to use it very soon.
+You can copy the yarn command, we are going to use it very soon.

 ## Install Component in Another Project